Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 ### Abstract (Stage 0.2)

 Prior to CSM 1.2, the single Customer Access Network (CAN) carried both the administrative network traffic and the user network traffic.
-CSM 1.2 introduces bifurcated CAN (BICAN), which is designed to separate admin network traffic and user network traffic.
+CSM 1.2 introduces bifurcated CAN (BICAN), which is designed to separate administrative network traffic and user network traffic.
 With BICAN, the pre-1.2 CAN network is split into two separate networks:

 1. Customer Management Network (CMN)